Live Sound Mixing

 Interested in learning the basics of live audio?

 Are you a musician trying to mix your band for concerts?

 Want to learn what all those knobs and sliders on a board are for?

-As part of its community service and education programs, Jubilee Community Arts is offering a two-session workshop which will provide an introduction to audio setup, equipment, and mixing for concerts.
-Designed for musicians and volunteers interested in a basic introduction to live sound mixing, this workshop will present the basics of microphone usage, gain settings, monitor and house mixing, house and channel EQ, and use of mixing boards.
+As part of its community service and education programs, Jubilee Community Arts is offering a three hour workshop which will provide an introduction to audio setup, equipment, and mixing for concerts.
+Now in its 26th year, this workshop has been designed for musicians and volunteer sound engineers interested in a basic introduction to live sound mixing.
+The workshop will present the basics of microphone usage, gain settings, monitor and house mixing, house and channel EQ, and use of mixing boards.

-There is no charge for the workshop, but participants are expected to volunteer 6 hours of time over the next year to aid production of Jubilee Community Arts activities.
+There is no charge for the workshop, but participants are asked to volunteer 6 hours of time over the next year to aid production of Jubilee Community Arts activities.

-The workshop will be presented by Dr. Lou Gross, Volunteer Sound Engineer for the Laurel Theater.
-The workshop dates are Tuesday and Wednesday, August 28 and 29, from 6:30-8:30 pm at The Laurel Theater, 16th and Laurel Ave.
-To register call Jubilee Community Arts at 522-5851 or email email@example.com.
+The workshop will be presented by Dr. Lou Gross, Volunteer Sound Engineer for the Laurel Theater on Wednesday, October 11, from 6:00-9:00 pm at the Laurel Theater, 1538 Laurel Ave.
+To register call Jubilee Community Arts at 522-5851 or email firstname.lastname@example.org.

 Attendees are encouraged to peruse Dr. Gross's Basic Introduction to Concert Sound Engineering prior to the workshop.